 Electroconvulsive Therapy (ECT)

 Electrical impulses are passed through the brain to trigger small brief seizures.
-ECT is usually administered in a series of 6 to 12 treatments over a period of a few weeks.6 This well established procedure often results in the rapid relief of symptoms of severe depression.
+ECT is usually administered in a series of 6 to 12 treatments over a period of a few weeks.6 This well-established procedure often results in the rapid relief of symptoms of severe depression.
 Possible adverse effects include temporary confusion and temporary memory loss.

 Repetitive Transcranial Magnetic Stimulation (rTMS)

-Magnetic fields are used to stimulate nerve cells in the brain, by using a small electromagnetic coil placed near the forehead.
+In repetitive transcranial magnetic stimulation (rTMS), magnetic fields are used to stimulate nerve cells in the brain, by using a small electromagnetic coil placed near the forehead.
 This procedure is considered safe with few adverse effects.
 However, it appears to be less effective than ECT.6 For that reason, it is generally used only when ECT is ineffective.4

 Vagus Nerve Stimulation (VNS)

 Electrical impulses are used to stimulate the vagus nerve, by using a device that is surgically implanted in the chest.
 It may take up to 9 months to accomplish relief of long-term symptoms of depression.
-Studies to date suggest that only 1 of 3 people improve.
-6 This procedure is usually considered only after failing to get results from ECT and rTMS.
-4
+Studies to date suggest that only 1 of 3 people improve.6 This procedure is usually considered only after failing to get results from ECT and rTMS.4

 Ketamine or Esketamine